-From 23 November 2020 to 9 January 2021, Pūtea Tautoko is closed for general applications.
-If you are a current student and have an immediate and significant financial need during this time (that is COVID-19 related), please complete this form.
-The application process re-opens to current students on 10 January 2021 and this will be managed through eVision via the link in the My finances section on the homepage of your eVision portal (please note this is NOT the Finances tab in the top ribbon).
+The application process re-opened to current students on 11 January 2021 and this will be managed through eVision via the link in the My finances section on the homepage of your eVision portal (please note this is NOT the Finances tab in the top ribbon).

 Anyone in receipt of a Pūtea Tautoko grant who is found to have provided misleading information, or used any of the funding inappropriately, may be required to repay the grant (in whole or in part), and may be barred from making future applications to the Fund.

 You are eligible to apply for and receive Pūtea Tautoko funding more than once however you can only receive one grant/scholarship extension per semester unless exceptional circumstances are applicable.